 Go to the “Menu” tab on the top taskbar of your computer screen and choose the “Preferences” option.
 Then click on the “Convert” tab to navigate to the output settings window.
 Reset the output format for Spotify to MP3 then continue to change other parameters.
 These include the channel, bit rate, sample rate, etc.

 Confirm that your parameters are as desired, then click on the “Convert” tab to commence the conversion process.
 Once the process is complete, your converted Spotify playlists and albums will be saved on your computer’s local disk.
-Allocate and transfer them to any device for play offline anytime.
+Allocate and transfer them to any device, then you can listen to Spotify offline without Premium.

 If you are experiencing Spotify not playing downloaded songs, it’s probably because your Spotify app is outdated, your device is out of space, app permission for Spotify isn’t granted, etc. So, the solutions we mentioned above are all you need.
-Generally speaking, your problem should be fixed by the first 9 solutions.
-If not, you can use AudKit Spotify Music Converter to listen to Spotify offline.
-With it, you can always play your downloaded Spotify songs without Premium without any issues.
+Generally speaking, your problem should be fixed by the first 11 solutions.
+If all else fails, consider using AudKit Spotify Music Converter to download your Spotify songs and bypass the need for the Spotify app or an internet connection.